 BridgeBio Pharma LLC and Cincinnati Children's Hospital Medical Center entered into a research collaboration in 2018 with the purpose of identifying and developing genetic disease therapies.
 This partnership combines BridgeBio's strengths in therapeutic development for diseases of high unmet need with Cincinnati Children's world-class researchers and clinicians.
 Under the terms of the agreement, BridgeBio will have the opportunity to sponsor and collaboratively develop selected research programs.
 The agreement represents a flexible model that facilitates accelerated genetic disease research.

-Launched in 2012 and facilitated by Cincinnati Children's Innovation Ventures, the Innovation Fund was created to accelerate marketable projects.
-An internal funding mechanism, the Innovation Fund supports an innovator, or innovation team, to advance the development of technologies with commercial potential and viability.
+Launched in 2012, the Innovation Fund supports an innovator, or innovation team, as they advance the development of their technologies that have commercial potential and viability.
 Awards must focus on activities that will increase the commercialization potential and/or demonstrate the commercial viability of a technology, resulting in a go/no-go decision.
 As an internal funding mechanism, the Fund supports projects needing proof-of-concept/early stage bridge funding, with a goal of attracting outside investment.

 Cincinnati Children's has two pediatric medical device funds and collaborations.
 Each effort is designed to develop commercially viable, pediatric specific, medical devices.